ATruchsess/NodeJS-Backend/README.md

 npm run test
 ```

-Authentication
+Authentication with Swagger

-The Swagger API requires a valid JWT token to access protected endpoints.
+The Swagger API requires a valid JWT token or Cookie to access protected endpoints.
 You can generate a token using the provided generateJWTToken.js utility.
+Or Test the application with the Vue Frontend, which is more comfortable.
 Generate a Token

 Run the following script inside the Backend root directory: